perought/recommender-web-site/README.md

 * Books recommender is based on book title, author, genres and description.
 * Movies recommender is based on book title, casts, genres, description and director.
 * User based recommend is supported.
 Users have to rate at least 5 items to see their recommendations.
+* Recommender models are trained when user rate 5 more books or 5 more movies.
 * Supports user registration, login and logout.
 * Supports adding new books or movies.
 * Users can rate books or movies which are not rated by user.